Can you earn money while in Kenya?

 Isn’t it cheap to live in Africa?

 To buy a house in a safe area it is almost as expensive as in Sydney.
 It’s like any city, there’s masses of people and only limited land.
-Not that we plan to buy a house, we’ll rent an apartment.
-It’s the things like insurance and buying a vehicle every 4 years that add to the cost.
-Electricity is really expensive and we have to look at the fluctuating US dollar which plays a big part for us.
+Not that we plan to buy a house, we rent an apartment.
+Vehicle costs are high in Kenya because of the bad conditions of the roads we go on for our projects.
+We also have to look at the fluctuating US dollar which plays a big part for us.

 Is it safe to live in Africa?

 Firstly, Africa is made up of 54 countries and it’s not all war, famine and poverty.
 Secondly, every place has its risks.
 Yes, we face more risks than living on the Northern Beaches of Sydney, but it’s pretty comfy there compared to other parts of Sydney anyway.
 We always take security seriously.
 That means not wearing jewellery when out on our own, locking the car doors as soon as we get in, carrying a bag at the front instead of the back, things like that.
 We use local hosts when taking a group around and take minimal cash out with us.
 There seem to be more bomb attacks in Kenya, which is usually by Somali rebels.
 There’s nothing we can do about those, except to be careful.
-We don’t drive great distances at night and if Lizzie goes out, she catches a ride on a piki piki (motorbike).
+As a rule, we don’t drive great distances at night, not because of insecurity, but because many drivers here are unsafe in they way they operate on the roads.

 What do you actually do when volunteering there?

 Sharon focuses on team development, education and resourcing local leaders.
-She is continuing her work with BeyondWater in alleviating poverty through safe drinking water.
+She is continuing her work with BeyondWater in alleviating poverty through safe drinking water and sanitation facilities.

-At times their work calls for visiting schools, conference and church speaking as well as assisting international visitors.
+At times their work calls for visiting schools, conferences and churches as well as assisting international visitors.

 Can we come to visit?

 Of course you can!
 We can arrange all aspects of your trip here whether you would like to volunteer or just come and see the beautiful sites of Kenya.
 We have key people we’ve partnered with so your trip will be safe, enjoyable and affordable.
-We also have a special room set up just for our visitors with it’s own ensuite, internet, television and very nicely set up living space.
+We arrange everything from the time we pick you up at the airport until you depart for your home country.

 How long do you plan to be there?